Russia's Putin wants new economy, warns on protests

 Privatization, he said, must be fair and honest, and open to foreigners - a reference to deals in the past that allowed a few Russian businessmen to amass wealth and power.

 "We have worked out an entire program of large-scale reform.
 It has received broad public support.
-I see its fulfillment as my primary task as president," Putin told an annual investment forum in St Petersburg, the cradle of the 1917 Bolshevik Revolution.
+I see its fulfillment as my primary task as president," Putin told an annual investment forum in his home town of St Petersburg, the cradle of the 1917 Bolshevik Revolution.

 But in a 45-minute speech at Russia's answer to Davos, Putin made clear there was no revolution coming in his thinking.
 Instead, he underlined the need for economic and political stability and announced no new policy initiatives.